-Coronavirus Cash Grants are be available – UPDATED
+Coronavirus Grants are available – under certain conditions

 If you own an SME, a free cash grant would usually have been welcomed as a wonderful surprise but under the circumstances of the Coronavirus pandemic – it might not feel like it.